disfordottie/insaneAppConverter/README.md

 ## Bulk Purchasing Apps

-Finally, apps can be added to your purchased list in bulk using
+Finally, apps can be added to your purchased list in bulk using another script I've made, [Insane iOS App Purchaser](https://github.com/disfordottie/insaneAppPurchaser).